abyvinod/abyvinod.github.io/content/4 - Verification.md

 ## Control theory point of view

-Verification is posed as a reach avoid problem where the objective is identify the initial conditions and the corresponding control policies under which the hybrid system will hit a target set while avoiding an unsafe set over a finite time horizon.
+Verification is posed as a reach avoid problem where the objective is to identify the initial conditions and the corresponding control policies under which the hybrid system will hit a target set while avoiding an unsafe set over a finite time horizon.
 The problem also depends on whether the hybrid system is